Compulsory purchase

 Compulsory purchase is a legal mechanism by which certain bodies can acquire land without the consent of the owner.

-The ability to purchase land using compulsory powers is essential to the implementation of large-scale projects to improve both local and national infrastructure.
+The ability to purchase land using compulsory powers is essential for large-scale projects to improve both local and national infrastructure.
 The number and scale of such projects is likely to intensify in coming decades, particularly in light of the UK’s net zero climate targets.

 Compulsory purchase powers are also required to assemble land for much-needed regeneration of towns and cities, and for the provision of housing.